mincong-h/java-examples/README.md

 The module _Java 8_ tests the new functionality of Java 8, including filter, map, stream and more.

+### Module JSF

+The module _JSF_ demonstrated the basic usage of JavaServer Faces, a Java-based web application framework intended to simplify development integration of web-based user interfaces.
+JavaServer Faces is a standardized display technology which was formalized in a specification through the Java Community Process.

 ## Code Style